kt.

 Important product updates were buried in busy Slack channels, making it difficult for teams to align on what had changed or what required attention.

-Increase the visibility of key changes by delivering structured updates that stand out in busy channels.
+We increased the visibility of key changes by delivering structured updates that stand out in busy channels.

 We mirrored Aha!’s core interaction patterns in Slack, routing updates into the project channels users were subscribed to.